brunocbr/premarkable/README.md

 If you would like to contribute to Premarkable, feel free to fork the repository and submit a pull request.
 Suggestions and improvements are welcome!

+#### To do

+- Implement automatic refreshing via Websockets.

 ### License

 Premarkable is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ### Acknowledgments

-Inspired by [Marked App](https://marked2app.com/), Premarkable brings an open-source alternative for Markdown previewing that runs on any platform.
+Inspired by [Marked App](https://marked2app.com/), Premarkable brings an open-source alternative for Markdown previewing that runs on many platforms.